PacktPublishing/Mastering-Spark-for-Data-Science/README.md

-# Mastering-Spark-for-Data-Science
+# Mastering Spark for Data Science
 Mastering Spark for Data Science, published by Packt
-# Mastering Spark for Data Science

 This is the code repository for [Mastering Spark for Data Science](https://www.packtpub.com/big-data-and-business-intelligence/mastering-spark-data-science?utm_source=github&utm_medium=repository&utm_campaign=9781785882142), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## About the Book